Kazakhstan–Russia relations: Economic relations

-Main products of trade are: machinery, mineral products, metal, chemicals, agricultural supplies, shoes.
-The influx of Russian direct investment in the Republic of Kazakhstan for the period 2005–2014. amounted to 9.1 billion US dollars, and Kazakhstan in Russia - 2.9 billion US dollars.
+The main products of trade are machinery, mineral products, metal, chemicals, agricultural supplies, and shoes.
+The influx of Russian direct investment in the Republic of Kazakhstan for the period 2005–2014. amounted to 9.1 billion US dollars, and Kazakhstan in Russia – 2.9 billion US dollars.

-One of the most active and large scale relations are in fuel sphere.
+One of the most active and large-scale relations is in the fuel sphere.
 The transit of Kazakh oil through Russia is also carried out within the framework of the Caspian Pipeline Consortium (CPC).
-At 50 percent, CPC is owned by the governments of Russia and Kazakhstan, and by 50 percent - by mining companies that financed the commissioning of the first phase of the project.
+At 50 percent, CPC is owned by the governments of Russia and Kazakhstan, and by 50 percent – by mining companies that financed the commissioning of the first phase of the project.

 Big Russian companies like Lukoil ($5 billion), Gazprom ($1 billion), INTER RAO UES ($0.2 billion) Rusal ($0.4 billion), Rosatom State Corporation, Rosneft OJSC, Bank VTB OJSC, VEB, Mechel OJSC, Severstal OJSC invest in Kazakhstan's economy.

+Ongoing trade dispute

+In July 2024, Kazakhstan banned wheat imports from Russia through the end of the year in order to "protect the domestic market".
+In October 2024, Russia began to restrict food imports from Kazakhstan, with the Russian government agency Rosselkhoznadzor citing the need to "preserve the phytosanitary well-being of Russia".
+Russia's ban was implemented five days after Kazakhstan said it didn't have plans to join BRICS in the near future, but it is unclear if these two events are related.

+In March 2025, Russia expressed dissatisfaction with Kazakhstan's commercial banks, accusing them of excessive caution in processing payments and extending loans to Russian businesses.
+The concern stemmed from Kazakh banks demanding "letters of guarantee" and imposing stringent due diligence, fearing secondary sanctions and disconnection from the SWIFT system.
+The Kazakh National Bank, under Timur Suleimenov, refused to pressure banks to ease these rules, citing legitimate concerns over potential sanctions.
+This caution followed accusations in 2023 that Kazakhstan had served as a conduit for Russia's war efforts, despite Kazakhstan's official adherence to US and EU sanctions.

+Caspian Sea

+In April 2025, the Caspian Pipeline Consortium (CPC), a key oil export route from Kazakhstan via Russia's Black Sea port of Novorossiysk, resumed partial operations after Russian authorities lifted restrictions tied to a December 2024 oil spill.
+The CPC, which handles about 80% of Kazakhstan's oil exports and includes Western shareholders like Chevron and ExxonMobil, restored activity at two of its three moorings.
+Although operations remain strained due to the continued closure of the third mooring (SPM-2), the move helped avert a sharp drop in Kazakh exports.
+The disruption had followed regional instability, including drone attacks on infrastructure in southern Russia, and came amid tensions within OPEC+ over Kazakhstan exceeding its production quotas, largely due to output from the Tengiz field.